 Local asparagus has arrived!
-Once the season starts we eat tons of it!
-And lucky for us there’s a farm a few minutes away where we can buy it freshly cut.
+Once the season starts we eat tons of it.
+And lucky for us there’s a farm a few minutes away.
 Roasted Garlic and Asparagus Soup doesn’t actually contain any cream or flour.
-Instead, I used a couple potatoes to give it the creamy thick texture.
-If you don’t like the idea of a puréed soup you can leave out that final step.
-No big deal.
-It will taste exactly the same.
+Instead, a couple potatoes give it the creamy thick texture so it’s actually gluten free, dairy free, vegetarian, vegan and maybe some other stuff too.
+Like healthy.

 The concept of this soup came from a memory of something I had years ago in a restaurant.
 Cream of roasted garlic soup.
 It sounded strange but the flavour was unbelievable.
 Roasting garlic takes away the sharpness and replaces it with sweet creamy yumminess.
 I thought that adding asparagus would give it a better colour and by roasting the garlic the delicate taste of asparagus wouldn’t be over powered.

 I wish there was a way to preserve fresh asparagus after the season ends.
 Besides Pickled Asparagus, the only other way is to freeze it.
 I know a few people who do this but I’ve never had any luck.
 But soup freezes well.
 So by making this you can enjoy local asparagus all year long!Jump to Recipe

 You can roast the garlic in advance.
 In fact you should, unless you want a huge hydro bill.
 I was cooking something else the night before so I tossed it in the oven at the same time.
 Just trim off the top to expose most of the cloves, drizzle with olive oil and scrunch up inside foil.

 It takes about 45 minutes or so.
 Once it’s roasted you can squeeze the garlic right out.
 There’s only half a head of garlic in this soup so save the other half to spread on crackers or fresh French Baguette.